Shredmetal/llmtest/docs/api/error-handling.md

 ## Exception Hierarchy

 ```
-LLMTestError # Base exception for all llm-app-test errors
+LLMAppTestError # Base exception for all llm-app-test errors
 ├── BehavioralAssertionError # When behavioral matching fails
 ├── LLMConfigurationError # When configuration is invalid
 └── LLMConnectionError # When LLM service fails